Skip to content

 Selection behavior

-• Agent selection supports claude, codex, kimi
+• Agent selection supports claude and codex

 • codeAgents.defaultAgent is used when no explicit agent is passed